Discover Apps for Your Phone and Identify Birds by their Behavior and Songs When You’re Out in Nature

-Many birders have extensive field guides that they use as a catch-all resource for everything they might want to know about species of birds – from size and color to range maps and diets, and everything in between.
-But toting around and consulting one of these *quite often large* books can be a challenge after a while, so many of the publishers have taken all that information and digitized it for much more convenient use.
-Not only is more information – such as song clips – usually added, but there are also many ways by which to quickly and effectively search through the birds to find just what you’re looking for.
+Many birders have extensive field guides they use as a catch-all resource for everything they might want to know about species of birds – from size and color to range maps and diets, and everything in between.
+But toting around and consulting one of these *quite often large* books can be a challenge after a while, so many of the publishers have taken all that information and digitized it for much convenient use.
+Not only is more information, such as song clips, usually added, but there are also many ways by which to quickly and effectively search through the birds to find just what you’re looking for.

-- Examples: iBird Pro, Peterson’s Birds of North America, Audubon Birds App – A Field Guide to North American Birds, National Geographic’s Handheld Birds, Sibley eGuide to the Birds of North America
+Examples: iBird Pro, Peterson Birds North America, Audubon Bird Guide App, National Geographic Handheld Birds, Sibley eGuide to Birds

 But suppose you just want to cut right to the chase of learning to identify a bird by its song.
 If that’s the case, then there are several apps that focus solely on bird calls and helping you get better at differentiating them from each other.
 Whether through a game interface or simple search functions, these apps will have you knowing just what kind of bird you’re hearing in no time.
 But be careful when using one of them outdoors with no headphones, for you may accidentally attract birds that hear what they believe to be the song of one of their fellows.
 Conversely, these apps can also be used to purposefully attract specific birds to you.

 Examples: Larkwire, BirdTunes, Chirp!
 Bird Song USA +